 Oil Extraction Tax

 A 5% rate is applied to the gross value at the point of extraction of oil from the earth.
 Low producing wells, commonly referred to as stripper wells, qualify based on production are exempt from the oil extraction tax.
 Incremental production from qualifying secondary and tertiary recovery wells are exempt from oil extraction tax for a period of 5 or 10 years.
 The oil extraction tax rate is reduced to 2% for qualified production for wells completed outside the Bakken and Three Forks formations.
-If certain pricing factors are met, the Oil Trigger Price Adjustment may go into affect.
+If certain pricing factors are met, the Oil Trigger Price Adjustment may go into effect.
 To learn more about the trigger, see the Oil Trigger Price Adjustment section below.

 Gas Gross Production Tax